aggVishal/Calculator/README.md

 CALCULATOR:
-It includes functions like add, subtract, devide two numbers.
+It includes functions like add, subtract, multiply, devide two numbers.
 It can also clear the data inserted.